Second Spanish Armada: Background

 Persons noted that the point of entry for the Spanish would have been from Scotland, Kent, or Milford Haven in Wales, citing that Henry VII had successfully invaded from there in 1485.
 Here it was believed the Spaniards would find a vast reservoir of Catholic support.
 Detailed charts on the ports of England and Wales had been drawn up.
 Other plans suggested occupying the Isle of Wight.
 A number of the King's advisers however saw an invasion of Ireland as a better way to destabilize England.
 The use of Ireland as a springboard for a new invasion was nothing new.
 Marquis of Santa Cruz, the first commander of the Spanish Armada, had advocated landing in Cork or Wexford in 1586.
-The plan was only scrapped because of the delays caused by Drake's raid on Cadiz the following year.
+The plan was only scrapped because of the delays caused by Drake's raid on Cádiz the following year.

 Philip began by ordering Martín de Padilla, the Count of Santa Gadea, the Adelantado to assemble a new fleet intending to land on Ireland in the hope of increasing the rebellion under Hugh O'Neill, Earl of Tyrone.
 As early as 1595, O'Neill and Hugh Roe O'Donnell wrote to Philip for help and offered to be his vassals.
 They also proposed that Philip's cousin Archduke Albert be made Prince of Ireland, but nothing came of this.
 In January 1596, Philip replied encouraging them to keep their faith in their Catholic religion, Spanish intervention and not to make peace with Elizabeth.
 For the Spanish the strategy was simple – the war in Ireland would create a new front, hoping to draw English troops away from the fighting in the United Provinces, and from which the English would have to fight.
 In Spain's eyes, the English fighting on this new front was one they could not afford to do.